“Let her in. She’s his daughter.”

 Kanna glanced away, peered deep into the swirling white brush strokes on the painted table.
 She could see the ridges of the wood knots underneath.
 “I didn’t care about that,” she said.

-I didn’t care about saving myself, Father.”
-She took a breath and pushed herself to meet his gaze again, but this time she did not let her focus waver; this time she silenced the fidgeting of her hands.
-“I didn’t care about anything.
-I didn’t want to live.
-The night before, I had tried to kill myself with the old rope my mother had used to tie her dogs to the tree outside.
-But I didn’t have the courage.
-I hesitated, because I lived alone in that house and I knew that the rats would have picked me to the bone before anyone would have found me.
-Even just that mental image was enough to make me vomit—and then I was too busy vomiting to tie a rope around my neck.”
+“I didn’t care about saving myself, Father.”
+She pushed herself to meet his gaze again, but this time she did not let her focus waver; this time she silenced the fidgeting of her hands.
+“I didn’t want to live.
+The night before the Middlelanders came, I had decided that I would kill myself with the old rope that Mother used to tie her dogs outside.
+I didn’t even bother writing a note.
+I figured no one would find it.
+But as soon as I had tied the noose that next morning…they showed up.”

 His mouth dropped open.
 More than the shock at what she had just confessed, his expression was colored with helplessness, like that of a cornered mouse.
 He began shaking his head, leaning back.
 “You…what?
 What are you saying, child?”
 His nervous smile evolved into an even more agitated laugh, as if she had just accused him of a crime too perverse to admit.
 “Don’t be silly.
 You’re a Rava!
 What did you have to kill yourself over?
 It’s not like you had a terrible life in the Upperland.
 Every single one of your needs were met, were they not?
 You were part of the greatest family that ever lived.
 You were spilling over with wealth.
 Even after your mother died, I didn’t abandon you.
 You never went hungry.
 You had shelter.
 You had the best education—better than I ever had.”
 He waved his hand.
 “No, no, don’t be ridiculous, Kanna.
 You had nothing to complain about.
 All that time in the confinement center has left you making up stories to fill in the dead space.”